 At the end of the day, travel is unpredictable.
 Having the right coverage ensures you won't be left with heavy financial losses when plans change.

 VisitorsCoverage is here to help you make the best decision for your journey.
-You can compare top international travel insurance plans, including CFAR options, through our easy-to-use quote tool.
+You can compare top international travel insurance plans, including CFAR options, through our easy-to-use quote tool in minutes.
+That way, you don’t need to hop from website to website looking for the best insurers with the most flexibility and best CFAR coverage, we’ve already gathered the best for you.
 If you'd like personalized guidance, our Customer Success Team is ready to assist you.

 Whether you're looking for basic trip cancellation protection or the added flexibility of CFAR, you can explore your options and find coverage that suits your needs.